kevinmukuna/linux_configuration/README.md

 The script is simple but very handy and powerful.

-Please do not distribute without accrediting the owner.
+Please accrediting if used.
 Thanks.

 ______________